Kirk Behnke, MEd, ATP

 Kelly is a self-employed consultant in assistive and educational technology.
 She is a Special Educator and has a Masters in Educational Technology with emphasis in Rehabilitation/Special Education and a Certificate in Assistive Technology Applications from the University of California – Northridge.
 Since 1986 she has presented to schools, universities & families in 48 states & internationally on augmentative communication, computer access & electronic literacy.
 She also consults, trains and coaches for companies including Don Johnston, N2Y, Kurzweil and PODD.

 Douglas is the National Strategic Software Sales Manager for VFO.
 He grew up in Maine and moved back to New England last year after living as a misunderstood Patriots fan in California for 30 years.
 Douglas has spent the last of those 20 years working in the adaptive technology industry.
-He made a change of career from owning a restaurant in San Francisco after losing much of his site in the mid-90s.
-It was at this time that Douglas was first exposed to the power of Adaptive technology, specifically JAWS.
-He got his first start with ALVA, a braille display manufacturer as a regional sales manager.
+He made a change of career from owning a restaurant in San Francisco after losing much of his sight in the mid-90s.
+It was at this time that Douglas was first exposed to the power of adaptive technology, specifically JAWS.
+He got his first start with ALVA, a Braille display manufacturer as a regional sales manager.
 He has since been the sales director for Clarity, a video magnifier manufacturer, and the general manager for A. T. Kratter & Co., an adaptive technology distributor in California.
 Douglas credits adaptive technology for much of his own personal and professional success and over the years he has seen adaptive technology help many others reach their own goals.
 Today Douglas is proud to be part of the VFO team where he continues to use adaptive technology to reach goals and help do the same for others.

 Kathy is Director of Training at the New England ADA Center, one of ten centers federally funded to provide guidance on and encourage compliance with the Americans with Disabilities Act.
 Ms. Gips provides trainings and technical assistance on the ADA, Section 504 of the Rehabilitation Act, the federal Fair Housing Act and related state and federal laws.
 Prior to working at the New England ADA Center, Ms. Gips was Assistant Director for Community Services at the Massachusetts Office on Disability.
 She has over 15 years’ experience in the disability rights field.